💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Search engines are mainly concerned with the quality of the user experience, but by making a user wait (and unnecessarily use their data on a large download), the website owner is not providing a good experience,” Beren says.

-“One very obvious SEO tip that many people forget is that if you want to start ranking any website, you must make sure it’s responsive,” says Bradley Thompson of DigiHype Media.
+“One very obvious SEO tip that many people forget is that if you want to start ranking any website, you must make sure it’s mobile responsive,” says Bradley Thompson of DigiHype Media.

 Why?
 Online Optimism’s Ian Cogswell explains: “If your mobile site is slow, clunky, and difficult to use, users and prospective clients will back out and look for information elsewhere.
 Search engines measure this activity and rank web pages accordingly.”